Pushpender1122/Bulk-Message-whatsapp/readme.md

 ## How to Use

 1. **Installation:**

    - Clone this repository or download the ZIP file.
    - Open Chrome and go to `chrome://extensions/`.
    - Enable Developer mode.
    - Click on "Load unpacked" and select the downloaded extension folder.

 2. **Setup:**

    - Open any website and press F12 to enter inspect mode.
    - Access the console tab in the Developer Tools.
    - Verify if the extension is installed by typing `isExInstalled`.
 If it returns true, the extension is installed.

 3. **Sending Messages:**
    - Use the `senddata()` function to set messages and numbers for sending.
-    - Example: `senddata({ numbers: ['12312345', '123123123'], message: "Hello" })`.
+   - Example: `senddata({ numbers: [ { number: '+919834123353', message: 'Hello' }, { number: '0987654112', message: 'Hii' },] })`.

 ## Troubleshooting